-With regard to the management of audit firms, the "Principles for Effective Management of Audit Firms" (The Audit Firm Governance Code) was issued in March 2017.
-In light of the fact that some audit firms, particularly large-sized audit firms, are already establishing a governance environment for ensuring and improving audit quality, the CPAAOB will continue examining whether or not the governance environment established and/or strengthened by each audit firm based on the Code is effective.
+The "Principles for Effective Management of Audit Firms" ("The Audit Firm Governance Code") covering the management of audit firms was issued in March 2017.
+In light of the fact that some audit firms, particularly large-sized audit firms, are already establishing/strengthening governance environments to ensure and improve audit quality, the CPAAOB will continue inspecting whether the governance environment established and/or strengthened by each audit firm based on the Code is effective.